Integrations

 What gets ingested

-• Work units per explore and per dashboard
+• Work units per explore, per dashboard, and per Look

 Warehouse mapping